UKForeignOffice/forms-queue/README.md

-# notarial-api
+# forms-queue
-This ia a monorepo used for the notarial services apis, which power the [prove your eligibility to a foreign government forms](https://github.com/UKForeignOffice/prove-eligibility-foreign-government-forms).
+This ia a monorepo for forms-queue/reference-api and forms-queue/worker.

+## @forms-queue/reference-api

+Reference-api is a microservice which will store a job_id (uuid) against a reference number by POST request.

+## @forms-queue/worker

+Worker is a process which listens to a database-backed queue, and sends it to the configured webhook.

 ## Prerequisites
 1. A node version manager, like [nvm](https://formulae.brew.sh/formula/nvm), or [n](https://github.com/tj/n)